Aug. 22, 2023

 PHOENIX — When it comes to dove hunting in Arizona, one thing is pretty much indisputable:

 There’s never a bad season opener.

-All signs indicate that there will be birds aplenty, particularly for those hunters who are willing to scout in the mornings and evenings between now and the opener to locate some good hunting spots.
+All signs indicate that there will be birds aplenty when the 2023 season gets underway next Friday, Sept.
+1. This is especially true for hunters who are willing to scout in the mornings and evenings between now and the opener to locate some good hunting spots.

 Once again, the greatest number of doves — and dove hunters — will be concentrated in the state’s agricultural areas, particularly those that produce small-grain crops like wheat, barley, oats and sorghum.
 That includes locations like Yuma, one of the premier destinations in the U.S., as well as Buckeye, Eloy, Florence, Gila Bend, Toltec and others.
 Note: All National Park Service parks and monuments are closed to hunting unless specifically opened in Commission Order.

 The 15-day “early” season gets underway 30 minutes before legal sunrise Sept.
 1. The daily bag limit is 15 mourning and white-winged doves, of which no more than 10 may be white-winged.
 The possession limit is 45 mourning and white-winged in the aggregate after opening day, of which no more than 15 may be taken in any one day.
 Of the 45-dove possession limit, only 30 may be white-winged, of which no more than 10 may be taken in any one day.
 There is no daily bag limit or possession limit on the invasive Eurasian collared-dove.
 A fully feathered wing must be left attached to each dove for identification purposes until a hunter reaches his or her permanent residence or where the game meat will be consumed.